ukhanyov/CanvasWorkshop/README.md

-A collection of different views made with Canvas in Compose
+A collection of different views made with Canvas in Compose.
+Try app by using [this APK](https://github.com/ukhanyov/CanvasWorkshop/raw/master/app-debug.apk)

 Hint.
 For better performance collapse opened previews before opening a new one.